firavoyage/blogging/readme.md

   - our brains have to work to translate the black squiggles on the page into words and then interpret the meaning and intent of those words.
   - when a character is described as tall with brown hair, a reader creates her own picture.
   - tv takes all that good imagination away.
-- tell me, and i will forget.
-  - show me, and i may remember.
-  - involve me, and i will understand.
-- knowledge isn't free.
-  - you have to pay attention.
-- i have a small device in my pocket that provides access to nearly the sum total of human knowledge.
-  - i use it to get into pointless arguments with people i don't know and look at pictures of cats.
 - world is powered by solitude.
   - gravitated and spellbound
   - beautifully advance
 - character is destiny
   - life is a long-plank game
-- soli deo gloria.
-  - god is light, and in him there is no darkness at all.
-  - if we say we have fellowship with him yet walk in the darkness, we lie and do not practice the truth.
-  - but if we walk in the light as he is in the light, we have fellowship with one another, and the blood of jesus his son cleanses us from all sin.
 - two drifters off to see the world
   - there's such a lot of world to see...
   - for every lonely and wandering soul,
   - there is a lucky star behind the darkness,
   - waiting and shining with the freshest hope and warmest aura.
   - some day. till then
+- soli deo gloria.
+  - god is light, and in him there is no darkness at all.
+  - if we say we have fellowship with him yet walk in the darkness, we lie and do not practice the truth.
+  - but if we walk in the light as he is in the light, we have fellowship with one another, and the blood of jesus his son cleanses us from all sin.
 - memento mori.
-  - just let time be precious...
+  - just let time be precious
 - 遂迷不复得路
 - 念念不忘必有回响
 - 命里有时终须有命里无时莫强求